 If you are an adult charged with a criminal offence, you can call Legal Aid Alberta for early appearance assistance up to two weeks before your first court appearance.
 The quicker you call after being charged, the more likely we can help.
-Don’t wait until your court date.
+You are not able to receive assistance if you call the same day as your court date.
 We prioritize clients calling for early appearance assistance.

 See if you qualify for legal aid.